The Raw & the Cooked (album): Aftermath and legacy

 Inspired by the band's success and "sluggardly production pace", I.R.S.
-Records released a remix album entitled The Raw & the Remix in December 1990.
+Records released a remix album titled The Raw & the Remix in December 1990.
 The album, largely consisting of remixes from The Raw & the Cooked, included "two versions each of 'She Drives Me Crazy,' 'I'm Not the Man I Used to Be' and 'I'm Not Satisfied' as well as danceable overhauls of 'Good Thing,' 'Johnny Come Home' and others."
-The album was said to contain "significant variations" upon the original songs, including numerous "major stylistic adjustments" such as dub dissections and the Soul II Soul remix of "I'm Not the Man I Used to Be."
-The album only reached number 61 on the UK Albums Chart.
+The album was said to contain "significant variations" upon the original songs, including numerous "major stylistic adjustments" such as dub dissections and the Soul II Soul remix of "I'm Not the Man I Used to Be".
+The album reached number 61 on the UK Albums Chart.

-The band's record label and manager had never previously experienced success the size of The Raw & the Cooked, and "they didn't know how to handle it."
+The band's record label and manager had never previously experienced success the size of The Raw & the Cooked, and "they didn't know how to handle it".
 In the words of Gift, "they kept saying to us our next record had to be even bigger which was really stupid.
 That was one of the main things that killed it for me."
-As such, the band never recorded a follow up album, and after a hiatus that began in 1992, their first and only song recorded and released after the album was "The Flame" for their 1996 compilation album The Finest, and they subsequently disbanded.
+As such, the band never recorded a follow-up album, and after a hiatus that began in 1992, their first and only song recorded and released after the album was "The Flame" for their 1996 compilation album The Finest, and they subsequently disbanded.
 Gift said "We just stopped wanting to do it.
 You might wake up one day and think 'I'm out' but you don't realise it's been at the back of your mind for a while.
 It was hard to stick to how we appraised the band originally, which was to make great music."